Newtown Textile Museum

 The Judge's Lodging

 Hear tales of murder, dastardly trials and the servants who worked in the quarters below The Judge's Lodging at this grand 19th century house nodding to almost 500 years of judicial history.
 It's a murky, gaslit world to step into, with Victorian activity boxes for kids and some gruesome surprises for adults.

 Centre for Alternative Technology

-Nestled in the foothills of Snowdonia, the Centre for Alternative Technology (CAT) is a world-renowned eco centre that researches and supported greener ways of living.
-With seven acres of hands-on displays, examples of environmentally responsible building, renewable energy, organically managed gardens and family holiday activities, there is something for everyone at CAT.
+Nestled in the foothills of Snowdonia, the Centre for Alternative Technology (CAT) is a world-renowned eco centre that researches and supports greener ways of living.
+With seven acres of hands-on displays, examples of environmentally responsible buildings, renewable energy, organically managed gardens and family holiday activities, there is something for everyone at CAT.